dinkodating/contract/README.md

-# Smart contract Page for the Dinko Dating Project
+# Smart contract page for the Dinko Dating Project

 This is the official smart contract project page for the dinko dating token